VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

   dest: '{{ gus_home }}/config/{{ project }}/model.prop'
 ```

+_**Caution: A given cohort can use templates provided by another cohort
+but each cohort needs its own `templates.yml` file.** Conifer does not
+support the concept of stacking cohorts; there is only one in operation
+at at time.
+It's just that configuration template files from other
+cohorts happen to be installed where `templates.yml` can reference them
+as `src` files.
+So, if you add a new template to, say WDK, you will need
+to update the `template.yml` files in all your cohorts.
+Or not.
+This
+design gives you the flexibilty for a given cohort to exclude
+configuration templates that do not apply._

 The conifer `install` subcommand needs to know what to install.
 That is
 defined in the `install.yml` file in the cohort directory.
 For example,
 `WDKTemplateSite/Model/lib/conifer/roles/conifer/vars/WDKTemplate/install.yml`